siyakhosla/Deep_Learning_Assignments_102303742/README.md

 # Deep Learning Lab Assignments

 This repository contains the lab assignments completed as part of the **Deep Learning coursework**.
-The assignments focus on implementing fundamental machine learning and neural network concepts such as perceptrons, regression models, backpropagation, and digit classification.
+The assignments focus on implementing fundamental machine learning and neural network concepts such as perceptrons, regression models, backpropagation, and real-world deep learning applications.

 ---